Iceland: Since 2012

-Iceland's economy stabilised under the government of Jóhanna Sigurðardóttir and grew by 1.6% in 2012.
+Iceland's economy stabilized under the government of Jóhanna Sigurðardóttir growing by 1.6% in 2012.
 The centre-right Independence Party was returned to power in coalition with the Progressive Party in the 2013 election.
-In the following years, Iceland saw a surge in tourism as the country became a popular holiday destination.
+In the following years, Iceland benefited from a surge in tourism as the country became a popular holiday destination.
 In 2016, Prime Minister Sigmundur Davíð Gunnlaugsson resigned after being implicated in the Panama Papers scandal.
-Early elections in 2016 resulted in a right-wing coalition government of the Independence Party, the Reform Party and Bright Future.
+Early elections in 2016 resulted in a right-wing coalition government of the Independence Party, Viðreisn and Bright Future.
 This government fell when Bright Future quit the coalition due to a scandal involving then-Prime Minister Bjarni Benediktsson's father's letter of support for a convicted child sex offender.
 Snap elections in October 2017 brought to power a new coalition consisting of the Independence Party, the Progressive Party, and the Left-Green Movement, headed by Katrín Jakobsdóttir.

 After the 2021 parliamentary election, the new government was, just like the previous government, a tri-party coalition of the Independence Party, the Progressive Party, and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir.
+In April 2024, Bjarni Benediktsson of the Independence party succeeded Katrín Jakobsdóttir as prime minister.
+In November 2024, centre-left Social Democratic Alliance became the biggest party in a snap election, meaning Social Democratic Kristrun Frostadottir became the next Prime Minister of Iceland.

 Geography

-Iceland is at the juncture of the North Atlantic and Arctic Oceans.
+Iceland is at the juncture of the Arctic Ocean and the North Atlantic Ocean.
 The main island is entirely south of the Arctic Circle, which passes through the small Icelandic island of Grímsey off the main island's northern coast.
 The country lies between latitudes 63 and 68°N, and longitudes 25 and 13°W.

 Iceland is closer to continental Europe than to mainland North America, although it is closest to Greenland (290 km), an island of North America.
-Iceland is generally included in Europe for geographical, historical, political, cultural, linguistic and practical reasons.
+Iceland is generally included in Europe for geographical, historical, political, cultural, linguistic, and practical reasons.
 Geologically, the island includes parts of both continental plates.
 The closest bodies of land in Europe are the Faroe Islands (420 km); Jan Mayen Island (570 km); Shetland and the Outer Hebrides, both about 740 km; and the Scottish mainland and Orkney, both about 750 km.
 The nearest part of Continental Europe is mainland Norway, about 970 km away, while mainland North America is 2070 km away, at the northern tip of Labrador.